jafingerhut/cljol/doc/transitive-reduction-notes.md

 So while those three things can be different for a graph `G` with cycles (see below for examples), they are all the same for a DAG.

+## Computing the transitive reduction of a DAG

 TBD: Give description and proof of algorithm to find the transitive reduction of a DAG in `O(N*e)` time, where `e` is the number of edges in the transitive reduction (which is guaranteed to be at most the